PeVaz/b_symfony/README.md

-# Repositoy for the Symfony Book
+# Repository for the Symfony Book